TreeFrogTinkerer/my-quake-shakes/README.md

-# To Do Before Next Release to Main
-- [ ] Consider adding GeoJSON output to use on a map in Home Assistant in addition to calendar method
-- [ ] Consider that if the script is interupted events will be written but it will run again as the final date isn't written until the end
-- [X] Add Windows Support -- via Docker
-  - [ ] Files are written but received a child process error when running
-  - [ ] Add FTP command to run.ps1
-  - [ ] Add suspend command option
-  - [ ] Document non-API kick off
-  - [ ] Windows on demand only
-- [X] Add Docker Support
-  - [X] Build Docker Image
-  - [X] Build compose.yml

 # My Quake Shakes Introduction

 The Earth is ALWAYS moving even if we as humans don't notice it - most of the time.
 In general the movement we notice are bigger earthquakes anything from a small rattle in the building to much more destructive events.